LCBC-UiO/galamm-scripts/README.md

 # Supplementary Code

-This directory contains supplementary code to the paper Longitudinal modeling of age-dependent latent traits with generalized additive latent and mixed models.
+This directory contains supplementary code to the paper "Longitudinal modeling of age-dependent latent traits with generalized additive latent and mixed models".

 All paths are relative to the
 top directory.
 If `latent-variable-gamm.Rproj` is opened in RStudio, the top